simonvik/libvmod-pat/README.md

-# Varnish vmod for Private Access Tokens
+# Varnish vmod for Private Access Tokens (draft 6)

 This vmod implements support for type `0x0002` tokens used by apple devices.